AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 The first step to develop a real-world AMR is to model one in CAD.

-#### 1.1.1 Open the OnShape ackermann AMR Template
+#### 1.1.1 Open the Onshape ackermann AMR Template

-Open the OnShape <a href="https://cad.onshape.com/documents/836767cd08a2800e8a9d4cb0/w/91eb0ff38b3ab8b03ea0db77/e/9015511e4d7c44d4d48e3cf2?renderMode=0&uiState=65bd4308b58f851a1d4b4096" target="_blank">ackermann AMR template</a>
+Open the Onshape <a href="https://cad.onshape.com/documents/836767cd08a2800e8a9d4cb0/w/91eb0ff38b3ab8b03ea0db77/e/9015511e4d7c44d4d48e3cf2?renderMode=0&uiState=65bd4308b58f851a1d4b4096" target="_blank">ackermann AMR template</a>

 <figure style="text-align: center;">
     <img src="Images/OnShapeTemplate.png" alt="ackermann AMR Template" width="800"/>
     <figcaption>Onshape Ackermann AMR Template</figcaption>
 </figure>

 The ackermann AMR template makes this easy; if you wanted to customize the template, you would just enter your car's measurements into the parameter table and then import the model into Omniverse.
-If you are working with the a traxxas slash-based vehicle such as the F1Tenth platform you do not need to change anything because it already matches your suspension geometry!
+If you are working with a Traxxas slash-based vehicle such as the F1Tenth platform you do not need to change anything because it already matches your suspension geometry!

 ### 1.2 The ackermann AMR Template USD Pipeline

-The Ackermann AMR template has been imported directly into Omniverse with the OnShape Importer extension.
+The Ackermann AMR template has been imported directly into Omniverse with the Onshape Importer extension.
 The resulting USD file has geometry and basic joint definitions, but is far from ready to simulate.
 This section demonstrates a powerful USD pipeline that will automatically prepare an imported ackerman AMR template model for simulation.

 #### 1.2.1 Open Isaac Sim